Vladimir Golubović: Professional career

 In March 2013, he signed with the Turkish club Antalya Büyükşehir Belediyesi.
-The next month, he moved to Dubai and signed with Al Ahli, but ten days later he returned to Europe and signed with the Spanish club CAI Zaragoza for the 2013 ACB Playoffs.
+The next month, he moved to Dubai and signed with Al Ahli,.After winning silver medal on GCC championship he returned to Europe and signed with the Spanish club CAI Zaragoza for the 2013 ACB Playoffs.

 In August 2013, he signed a one-year contract with the Turkish club TED Ankara Kolejliler.
 In April 2014, he was named to the All-EuroCup First Team.
 In June 2014, he signed a one-year deal with the Spanish club Unicaja Málaga.

-On 6 September 2015, he signed a contract until the end of the EuroLeague regular season, with French club Strasbourg IG.
+On 6 September 2015, he signed a contract until the end of the EuroLeague regular season, with French club Strasbourg IG.With the French club he won French Supercup.
 On 29 December 2015, he signed with the Italian club Pallacanestro Reggiana for the rest of the season.

 On 2 July 2016, Golubović signed with Best Balıkesir for the 2016–17 season.

-On 21 September 2017, Golubovic signed with Spanish club Real Betis Energía Plus.
+On 21 September 2017, Golubović signed with Spanish club Real Betis Energía Plus.

+On 1 March 2020, Golubović signed with Al-Rayyan of the Qatari Basketball League.

+On 13 January 2021, Golubović signed with Vienna of the Austrian Basketball Superliga.
+He re-signed with the team on 1 February 2023.